-When Madonna's "Sex" was released, actor Udo Kier, who was featured prominently in some of the photo book's best pictures (forever beautiful Udo does not take a bad shot), was asked about Ms. Ciccone.
+When Madonna's "Sex" was released, actor Udo Kier, who was featured prominently in some of the photo book's best pictures, was asked about Ms. Ciccone.
 What she was like?
 But more specifically, since Kier had ample chance to see, What was her vagina like?
 Mr. Kier's answer?
 "Organized."

 He could have been talking about Tippi Hedren's handbags in Marnie.

-The Hitchcock handbag -- they're quite fetishistic, vaginal things.
-I'm not the only one who's noticed this predilection and I don't find it a stretch.
+The Hitchcock handbag -- they're lovely, and fetishistic -- creamy, dreamy vaginal things.
+Vaginal.
+I don't find this a stretch.
 With all those crisp, snapped, soft or hard bodied rectangular satchels and muffs, Hitchcock's women clutched wombs of wonder that, like, many ladies obsessed with their handbags, seem to serve the purpose to only mystify men.
 Who cares so much about a damn handbag?
 Women do.
 And not just for fashion, as Hitchcock so astutely noticed, but for what Kier also so astutely pointed out.
 Organization.
-Organization in that chaotic organ that will spill out of your satchel in messy, sticky, dysfunctional passionate disarray.
+Organization in that chaotic organ that will spill out of your satchel in messy, sticky, dysfunctional, bloody, passionate disarray.
 And purses, they always lose control.

-But back to Marnie, my favorite Hitchcock picture, I find her purses, suitcases, ID cases and wallets the most intriguing.
+But back to Marnie, one of my favorite Hitchcock pictures, and, of all purse-filled pictures, I find her handbags, suitcases, ID cases and wallets the most intriguing.

 Jessie's pie.
 Well, that leads to a jealous argument.
 And Bernice admonishes her daughter with the potent demand, "Mind the drippings, Marnie."
 What a muddled household.
 Not unkempt, just mentally untidy.
 Brushing Jessie's hair and minding Jessie's pie are more important than stroking that sweet furry piece.
 And worse, her mother (an ex-prostitute), remarks that Marnie's hair is, well, whoreish: "Too-blonde hair always looks like a woman's trying to attract a man."
 Never mind her mother's hair is also quite light.
 Marnie needs to get out of there.
 It's time for her to change identities (Marnie Edgar/Margaret Edgar/Peggy Nicholson/Mary Taylor) and stash more jack in her pocketbook.